 - California was admitted as a free state

 - Texas was limited to its current borders in exchange for debt assumption by the federal government

-- New Mexico and Utah were admitted with the ability to vote their own slave or free state
+- New Mexico and Utah were admitted with the ability to determine if they would be a slave or free state

 - The Slave Trade was abolished in Washington, D.C.